process mining for order to cash

 It’s a special occasion, so you’ve booked a table at a hot new restaurant downtown and you’re taking a group of your favorite people with you to celebrate.

 That is the final straw.
-You gather your party, arrange a heavy discount on the bill with the embarrassed maitre d’ and leave in search of a more customer-friendly establishment.
-On the way, you log onto Yelp and give the place a terrible review.
+You gather your party, arrange a heavy discount on the bill with the embarrassed maitre d’, and leave in search of a more customer-friendly establishment.
+On the way, you log on to Yelp and give the place a terrible review.

 In principle, business is a simple concept: one side provides a desired product or service, the other side provides the requisite compensation.
-The steps which take place between an order being placed and money being received are known as Order-to-Cash, or O2C.
+The steps that take place between an order being placed and money being received are known as Order-to-Cash, or O2C.

 It hardly needs explaining that customers expect delivery of goods and services to be on time.
-The problems with late delivery are obvious, but there are also some instances when early delivery can also be problematic, although these are rarer.
+The problems with late delivery are obvious, but there are also some instances when early delivery can be problematic, although these are rarer.

 Customers who receive their orders late are much more likely to have a negative perception of their experience with your company.
 Regular failure to meet OTD targets is a guarantee of customer complaints and bad reviews.

-Root Causes of Poor OTD
+Root causes of poor OTD

 Where such regular failure exists, it is a key indicator of problems elsewhere in the company operation, either in the supply chain or in the processes used to gather and fulfill customer orders.

-For example if a customer is allowed $1,000,000 worth of orders, and they order $1,000,000 worth of goods, everything after that point will be automatically blocked, even if they’re a reputable partner who always pays on time.
+That said, automated blocks can also arise, most commonly in the form of arbitrary order limits and credit checks.For example, if a customer is allowed $1,000,000 worth of orders, and they order $1,000,000 worth of goods, everything after that point will be automatically blocked, even if they’re a reputable partner who always pays on time.

 Likewise, a company may limit its exposure to bad debt by mandating credit checks on new clients.
 This is a sensible precaution but can cause problems of its own.
 An inefficient credit-check process can take so long that potential customers grow frustrated and take their business elsewhere.

-Efficient monitoring of inventory (and of supplies used in creating and maintaining inventory) will mean less unhappy customers receiving calls and emails explaining why their orders will be delivered late or not fulfilled at all.
+Efficient monitoring of inventory (and of supplies used in creating and maintaining inventory) will mean fewer unhappy customers receiving calls and emails explaining why their orders will be delivered late or not fulfilled at all.

-Solving Complex Problems with Process Mining
+Solving complex problems with Process Intelligence

 In the past, the best practice available was for businesses to retrospectively analyze their conduct and try to work out as best they could where something had gone wrong or could be improved.

-But that approach has inaccuracies built-in: it depends on the perceptiveness of the people undertaking it and it practically guarantees that things will be missed.
+But that approach has inaccuracies built in: it depends on the perceptiveness of the people undertaking it and it practically guarantees that things will be missed.
 There is not a person on earth who can track and understand activities within hundreds of thousands of ongoing orders simultaneously and then afterwards provide completely accurate analysis of what worked well and what did not.

 Dear visitor, you're using an outdated browser.
 Parts of this website will not work correctly.
 For a better experience, update or change your browser.